henrylawson/photish/README.md

 `url`                  | a listing of the various url options `url/host`             | if you would like URLs generated with a specific host prefix, you can define it here, otherwise leave it as '/' or do not set this configuration at all
 `url/base`             | if your website will be hosted in a sub folder and will not be accessible at the root of the host, you can specify the sub folder(s) here, this will also mean your website will be hosted in a sub folder when ran using `photish host`
+`workers`              | the number of workers to create, for computers with multiple processors, photish is configured by default to spawn a worker for each process, a worker is responsible for image generation and html generation, load balancing is done randomly via a simple round robin allocation
+`threads`              | the number of threads each worker should create to handle image magick transcoding

 #### Customizing Templates